Ravi1603/html-css-js-personal-webiste/README.md

-Hi, This is the code which I used to create a personal website just using HTML, CSS, and JavaScript.
+Hi, This is the code that I used to create a personal website just using HTML, CSS, and JavaScript.
 I used this YouTube tutorial to develop this website https://www.youtube.com/watch?v=ldwlOzRvYOU.
 Thank You
 This is how the final website looks like